tripplyons/quant-workspace/README.md

 **Files:**

-- An example indicator, strategy, backtest, data file, and plot (They are not that viable for real trading, but they are included to show how quant-workspace works.)
+- An example indicator, strategy, backtest style, backtest, data file, and plot (They are not that viable for real trading, but they are included to show how quant-workspace works.)
-- Local API keys, data files, indicators, strategies, backtests, and plots are excluded from the repo by its `.gitignore`
+- Non-example local files are excluded from the repo by its `.gitignore`

 ## Why?